nim-lang/Nim/doc/manual_experimental.rst

 integer in the range 0..1_000.
 Lock level 0 means that no lock is acquired at all.

-If a section of code holds a lock of level `M` than it can also acquire any lock of level `N < M`.
+If a section of code holds a lock of level `M`, it can also acquire any lock of level `N < M`.
 Another lock of level `M` cannot be acquired.
 Locks of the same level can only be acquired *at the same time* within a single `locks` section: